 Introduction

-See every pending update across all your devices, install updates on specific devices or in bulk, and review install logs and history — all without touching individual device pages.
-The Updates global view is the fastest way to get a cross-device picture of your patch status and act on it.
+See every pending update across all your devices, install updates on specific devices or in bulk, and review install logs and history without touching individual device pages.
+The Updates global view gives you a cross-device picture of patch status and lets you act on it from one place.

 This is the global version of the per-device Updates tab.
 For patch status on a single device, see Devices → Device Details → Updates.